Cieszyn: History

 Cieszyn and Český Těšín were merged again in October 1938 when Poland annexed the Trans-Olza area together with Český Těšín.
 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, Cieszyn was occupied by Germany until 1945.
 In 1939–1940, the Germans carried out mass arrests of local Poles during the genocidal Intelligenzaktion campaign, and then imprisoned them in a newly established Nazi prison in the town.
 Many Polish teachers, school principals, priests and activists were deported to concentration camps and murdered there.
 The Nazi prison had two forced labour subcamps in the town, and two more in nearby Karviná and Konská.
 The Germans also established a camp for children up to the age of 2-3, where they were beaten, tortured and subjected to medical experiments.
 Almost the entire Jewish community was murdered by the Nazis.

 After World War II, the border between Poland and Czechoslovakia was restored to that of 1920.
-Most Germans fled or were expelled in accordance with the Potsdam Agreement and were replaced with Poles expelled from the Polish areas annexed by the Soviet Union.
+Most Germans fled or were expelled and were replaced with Poles expelled from the Polish areas annexed by the Soviet Union.
 Signs of the former German presence in the town were removed by a special committee.

 On 19 July 1970, five firefighters from Cieszyn died when a bridge they were on fell into the Olza River, due to heavy flooding.
 In 1977, Boguszowice, Gułdowy, Kalembice, Krasna, Mnisztwo, Pastwiska were amalgamated with Cieszyn and Marklowice.